 Everyone was painting a picture of a heavenly place.
 So yes, our hopes were already way too high.
 The reality however turned out to be a lot different.
-As the saying goes, “Khoda Pahad, Nikli Chuhiya”
+As the saying goes, “Khoda Pahad, Nikli Chuhiya”.

 Gulmarg Sightseeing – Day 3

 Lavish and I were the first to get up again followed by Shoaib a little later.
 Our plan was to meet Sohail, the owner of Malik Hotel and then he was to escort us to Strawberry valley.
-We arrived at his hotel just as he was opening up and first task of the day was to get a few cups of tea down our throats.
+We arrived at his hotel just as he was opening up and the first task of the day was to get a few cups of tea down our throats.

 As we were sipping down our tea, I sensed that Sohail was a little apprehensive about coming along with us.
-I asked him a few times but he did not really gave a clear answer.
+I asked him a few times but he did not really give a clear answer.

 The reason for his apprehension too however became clear in the form of a pony owner.
-I guess he was his friend as well because I have been seeing him sitting at the hotel for last 3 days.
+I guess he was his friend as well because I have been seeing him sitting at the hotel for the last 3 days.

 Even the day before when we were talking to Sohail about Strawberry valley, this pony owner forced his way in between the conversation and offered to take us there on his ponies.
-I very humbly denied the day before and turned down his offer.
+I very humbly denied it the day before and turned down his offer.

 Because it would then mean that he did not let his friend, the pony guy, make some money and offered us the services for free.
-I too did not force him much and after asking for directions, we started to walk towards Strawberry valley on our own.
+I too did not force him much and after asking for directions, we started to walk toward Strawberry valley on our own.